What Is a Marine Propulsion Control System?

 Position feedback from a transducer (resolver, LVDT, or encoder) on the actuator closes the loop, confirming to the pitch controller that the commanded pitch has been achieved.

-The accumulator provides emergency pitch-change capability in the event of hydraulic power loss — a critical safety feature in propulsion controls engineering.
+The accumulator provides emergency pitch-change capability in the event of hydraulic power loss — a critical safety feature in any CPP control system.

 Most commercial vessels are equipped with one or more transverse thrusters — tunnel thrusters in the bow and/or stern — that provide lateral thrust for harbour manoeuvring without main engine involvement.